-Declaration procedure DrawCircle(X,Y,R:real); Usage DrawCircle(X,Y,R); Parameters X, Y: coordinates of point at center of circle or ellipse R : radius of circle or ellipse Function DrawCircle draws circles and ellipses.
+Declaration procedure DrawCircle(X,Y,R:Float); Usage DrawCircle(X,Y,R); Parameters X,Y: coordinates of point at center of circle or ellipse R : radius of circle or ellipse Function DrawCircle draws circles and ellipses.
 The circle or ellipse is drawn with its radius measured in the horizontal (X) direction, and with Radius \times Aspect in the vertical (Y) direction.
-Remarks The horizontal-to-vertical ratio (aspect ratio) is set with the procedure SetAspect .
-Small aspects produce ellipses stretched horizontally, and large aspects produce vertical ellipses, while an aspect of 1 draws a true circle.
-Restrictions If SetWindowModeOn has been called, the value of the radius should be provided in an order of magnitude of 1; if SetWindowModeOff has been called, the order of magnitude should be 100.
+Remarks The horizontal-to-vertical ratio (aspect ratio) is set with the proce- dure SetAspect .
+Small aspects produce ellipses stretched horizon- tally, and large aspects produce vertical ellipses, while an aspect of 1 draws a true circle.
+Restrictions If SetWindowModeOn has been called, the value of the radius must be divided by 100, that is, a radius value of 0.1 gives a circle with a radius of 10.
+If SetWindowModeOff has been called, then the radius value you specify is the radius you get, that is, a radius value of 10 gives a circle with radius 10.
 See Also AspectFactor (constant) DrawCircleDirect DrawCircleSegment SetAspect Example DrawCircle(20,40,15) draws a circle whose center point is at coordinates [20,40] with a radius of 15.

-DrawCircleDirect [KERNEL.SYS]
+DrawCircleDirect [GKERNEL.PAS]

+Declaration procedure DrawCircleDirect(X,Y,R:integer; Clip:boolean);

+Usage DrawCircleDirect(X,Y,R,Clip);

-Declaration procedure DrawCircleDirect(X,Y,R:integer; Clip:boolean); Usage DrawCircleDirect(X,Y,R,Clip); Parameters X, Y : screen coordinates of point at center of circle or ellipse R : radius of circle or ellipse Clip : enables/disables clipping Function DrawCircleDirect draws a circle or ellipse, with the radius measured in X units of the screen.
-If Clip is TRUE, the circle is clipped at window boundaries; if FALSE, the circle is not clipped.
+Parameters X,Y: screen coordinates of point at center of circle or ellipse

+R : radius of circle or ellipse

+Clip : enables/disables clipping

+Function DrawCircleDirect draws a circle or ellipse, with the radius measured in X units of the screen.
+If $Clip$ is TRUE, the circle is clipped at window boundaries; if FALSE, the circle is not clipped.

 Remarks This procedure is used for fast circle drawing.
-It should be used with caution, since it could cause drawing out- side the physical screen.
+It should be used with caution, since it could cause drawing outside the physical screen.
 DrawCircle should be used in applications where speed of operations is not crucial.

+Restrictions None

+See Also DrawCircle SetAspect

+Example DrawCircleDirect(100,100,100,true);

-Restrictions None See Also DrawCircle SetAspect Example DrawCircleDirect(100, 100, 100, true); draws a circle at screen coordinates [100,100] with a radius of 100 pixels, without clipping at window boun- daries.
+draws a circle at screen coordinates [100,100] with a radius of 100 pixels, without clipping at window boundaries.